Grand Junction Regional Water Efficiency Plan

 How about a financial incentive to reduce water consumption by way of a credit towards future water bill(s)?
 For instance, a monthly water savings of 10% (year over year) should be worth a 10% credit towards future water bill…or some formula that works.
 The idea here is we all like incentives to save a few dollars along the way.
 Grocery gas credits is a good example 😳🙂

-dwculli1 asked 10 months ago
+dwculli1 asked over 1 year ago

 Hi, thank you for your question.
 We appreciate the input.
 Each of the water utilities, the City of Grand Junction, Ute Water Conservancy District, and Clifton Water District, have implemented tiered rate structures that are intended to incentivize water conservation.
 If you use less than the 3,000 gallons per month, you only pay the base rate.
 If you use more than 3,000 gallons per month, you pay for the additional usage on a fee per 1,000 gallons.
 The rates per 1,000 gallons are progressively more if you surpass certain thresholds.